 A: As cheesy as this sounds, I believe I was put on this earth to foster and champion music.
 Again, I was raised in an Italian Catholic family.
 I’m blessed with a European work ethic.
 I’m guided very deeply by spiritual things, less so by commercial things.
 I’m also a rule bender, pusher and breaker, an innovator and disruptor.
 Making the National Music Centre a reality was the job of many people—from funders to believers.
 Our work isn’t done.
 The future begins today.
 We have an extraordinary building and now, we have to breathe life into it.

-Editor’s note: This post was produced in collaboration with our partners in travel at Tourism Calgary.
+Editor’s note: This post was produced in an arms length collaboration with our partners in travel at Tourism Calgary.
 It was not reviewed or edited by our partners before publication.